LautyZ05/startup/notes.md

 Did the input HTML assignment and it reminded me how much repitition there is in HTML.
 As well as learned/relearned how to program buttons/checkbox/text areas.

+Did the media HTML assignment and it looked harder than it actually was.
+I wasn't too sure on where I could get a video to change so I instead added a youtube video and that worked.

 ## AWS

 My IP address is: 52.201.35.163